19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 - *Retrieve the Ankh of Saint Krenvot from the Tomb of the Underking.*
 - *Destroy the Gem of Undying Manifolds beneath Castle Dowyr.*
 - *Convince the Dragon Qozsiroth to spare the village of Calm Springs.*

-This method allows flexibility around leveling up and puts the GM more in charge of pacing.